Xeift/Kizmeow-NFT-Discord-Bot/README.md

 ![image](https://user-images.githubusercontent.com/80938768/164334232-7e6c6a00-a9ec-417d-bb7a-2fc7f82d926f.png)

-I put the code of old bot in `achive` folder.
+I put the code of old bots in `achive` folder.

 `Kizmeow NFT Tracker V3` is the main bot, most functions are in this bot.